 Sentinel’s Flea Control

 Sentinel contains lufenuron, an insect growth regulator.
 It kills fleas in the egg by blocking their growth.
 That’s great for safety.
 Being the only non-insecticidal product for dogs is certainly an excellent drawcard.

 However, not killing fleas isn’t always compatible with an active lifestyle.
 Your dog will undoubtedly pick up ‘travellers’ on the street, at the park, and even in your yard from stray cats.
 These fleas will live long, happy lives.
 So if you’re into flea welfare, Sentinel is the best.
 Personally, that’s not a group I’ll be joining anytime soon.

 Modern treatments in the isoxazoline class are very safe and extremely fast in removing fleas.
 Like Sentinel, they’re also tablets so you don’t have any messy drug and solvent on the coat.

 There are three.
 Simparica is my clear winner.
 I have seen no evidence of it being out-performed anywhere.
 Just yesterday I saw a dog that lives in the hills who has always had mite problems no matter what was used.
 Until this year, that is, thanks to Simparica.
 One very happy dog (and owner).

-Bravecto has taken a lot of heat for suspected adverse reactions in dogs, which I think is unfair.
+Bravecto has taken a lot of heat for suspected adverse reactions in dogs, which I think is unfair (even Simparica has had a side effect scare).
 However, it’s still wise to avoid longer-acting products if you can use shorter-acting products effectively.

 Nexgard I have no strong opinion of.
-Towards the end of the month, it’s a bit slower to kill fleas and ticks than Simparica though.
+Towards the end of the month, it’s a bit slower to kill fleas and ticks than Simparica.

 Hang on, did I just mention mites and ticks?
 That needs an explanation.